What is Small Claims Court

 How Shaw Legal Service Can Help

 Litigation, even through small claims court, can be a long and arduous process, made even more frustrating when self-representing and working alone.
-Shaw Legal Service can alleviate this stress by putting you in direct contact with one of our legal experts who is highly knowledgeable of the inner workings of small claims court.
+Shaw Legal Service can alleviate this stress by putting you in direct contact with one of our legal professionals who is highly knowledgeable of the inner workings of small claims court.
 Well versed and familiar with such proceedings, we can help you achieve a better likelihood of succeeding in your endeavours towards restitution by explaining your options and talking you through the legal process.
-By speaking with us, you’re opening a channel of vital communication with a Licensed Ottawa Paralegal Firm and certified pursuant to the laws of the Province of Ontario and the Law Society of Upper Canada (LSUC).
+By speaking with us, you’re opening a channel of vital communication with a Licensed Ottawa Paralegal Firm and recognized pursuant to the laws of the Province of Ontario and the Law Society of Ontario.

 If your case is time sensitive, the legal process can be initiated immediately.
 Hiring a paralegal is the ideal middle ground between the greater expense associated with hiring a lawyer and the danger of self-representing without comprehensive legal knowledge.
 This is where we can lend a hand.